bmagyar11/password-hashing-thesis/README.md

 - Parallel execution is automatically skipped for memory-hard algorithms (scrypt, Argon2) due to if RAM constraints are present.
 - OpenCL benchmark validates device memory and work-group limits before running.
-- Vulkan path requires a functioning Vulkan loader and GPU driver.
+- Vulkan path requires the included Vulkan kernel from the repo and GPU driver.

 ---